-These continue to be trying times for all of us.
-Please know that we are here for you and are seeing patients in the office and by tele-medicine encounters.
-Many of you are overdue for routine care and need a visit.
+Please know that we are here for you and are seeing patients in the office and in telemedicine encounters (instructions below).
+Many of you are overdue for routine care and need a visit, so go ahead and schedule.
 We have made changes in our office for in-person appointments.
 See our home page for details.

 You should be avoiding exposure to the virus by practicing social distancing (at least 6 feet apart), wearing a mask (required by all businesses in Texas), washing your hands, and decontaminating surfaces.
 You should avoid large gatherings.